pppiyo/pppiyo/README.md

 🌱  YL is.. currently learning **Advanced Data Store, Software Architecture, Distributed System, Plotly & Dash**

-⚡  Fun fact: The goofy name "pppiyo" comes from an anime character in Red Riding Hood Chacha.
-It is a cute little bird who in emergency will evolve into a phoenix to protect its friends.
+⚡  Fun fact: "pppiyo" comes from an anime character -- a cute little bird which in emergency will evolve into a phoenix to protect its friends.

 ✨  Hope you will enjoy my software product one day :grin: